 This approach to predictive AIOps becomes more and more important when you think about forecasting alerts.
 By forecasting alerts with probabilistic predictions, teams can detect complex anomalies, including intraday drops, spikes at unusual times, changes in seasonal patterns, unexpected trends, and more.

 As Dynatrace builds this capability into the platform, it will be set up to automatically learn any metrics and allow users to adjust the settings to meet their needs.

-To learn more about how Dynatrace is building probabilistic prediction AI methods into the Dynatrace platform, watch the full presentation using the local links below.
-You can find the full list of Perform sessions available on demand.
+To learn more about how Dynatrace is building probabilistic prediction AI methods into the Dynatrace platform, watch the full presentation below.